nijaru/omengrep/ai/STATUS.md

 ## Next Steps

-1. Refactor scanner as Mojo Python extension (`_scanner.so`)
-2. Create Python CLI entry point
-3. Set up GitHub Actions for wheel building
+1. Set up GitHub Actions for wheel building (macOS-arm64, linux-x64)
-4. Publish to PyPI
+2. Publish to PyPI as `hygrep`

 See `bd list --status=open` for open issues.